Table of Contents

-Feeding your dog during diarrhea is (a) pointless, because diarrhea is the very act of pushing food out of the body overly fast.
+Feeding your dog during diarrhea is (a) pointless because diarrhea is the very act of pushing food out of the body overly fast.

 Sometimes, diarrhea can cause some apathy, so you’ll need to encourage the dog to drink.

-Make sure it doesn’t drink too much either, however – put a little water in the water bowl regularly and refill when the dog has drunk it.
+Make sure it doesn’t drink too much either; however – put a little water in the water bowl regularly and refill when the dog has drunk it.

 3. End the fasting with a specialized food

-We will go over some commercial alternatives in detail below, but the idea is to feed your dog with a food that is gentle on the stomach – nothing fatty, rich, and spicy or with red meat.
+We will go over some commercial alternatives in detail below, but the idea is to feed your dog with gentle food on the stomach – nothing fatty, rich, and spicy or with red meat.

-Especially avoid all diary and eggs – diary is bad for dogs in general, but while eggs are acceptable overall, avoid them as well on a sensitive stomach after and during diarrhea.
+Especially avoid all dairy and eggs – dairy is bad for dogs in general, but while eggs are acceptable overall, avoid them on a sensitive stomach after and during diarrhea.

-RELATED RECIPE: Chicken, Rice and Vegetable Homemade Dog Food
+RELATED RECIPE: Chicken, Rice, and Vegetable Homemade Dog Food

 4. Ration the food

 Along with the best dog food for dogs with diarrhea, smaller portions are much better for the stomach in general.

-For a rule of thumb, just make the portions two or three times smaller and feed the dog two or three times more often.
+As a rule of thumb, make the portions two or three times smaller and feed the dog two or three times more often.

 5. Take your time transitioning back to a normal diet

-Transition him slowly, so that the bowl has had enough time to heal and is not irritated by the frequent changes.
+Transition him slowly so that the bowl has had enough time to heal and is not irritated by the frequent changes.

 During the transition, mix the food as follows: